themejunkie/recent-posts-widget-extended/readme.txt

 = Features Include: =

-* WordPress 3.9 Support.
+* WordPress 3.9.2 Support.
-* You can set the title url.
+* Set the title url.
 * Display by date, comment count or random.
 * Display thumbnails, with customizable size and alignment.
 * Display excerpt, with customizable length.